Allen Young: Leigh Smith Relief Expedition

 In 1881 Sir Allen Young was commissioned to take the steamship Hope in search of Benjamin Leigh Smith's expedition missing in Franz Josef Land, north of Russia.
 He successfully located the expeditioners early in August, to learn that their vessel Eira had been crushed by ice and sunk on 21 August 1881.

 Later Ventures

 In 1885 Sir Allen Young was master of the hospital ship Stella supporting British military actions in the Soudan.

 During 1886-87 Sir Allen Young proposed and lobbied for leadership of a British Antarctic Expedition, but adequate financial support failed to materialise.

-Other activities
+Royal friendship

-Sir Allen Young is also remembered for a dinner party he held in London on 24 May 1877 at which the Prince of Wales, subsequently Edward VII of the United Kingdom, arranged to sit next to his mistress Lillie Langtry while her husband was discreetly seated elsewhere.
+Sir Allen Young was a friend of the Prince of Wales, subsequently King Edward VII of the United Kingdom.
+He is remembered for a dinner party he held in London on 24 May 1877 at which arranged for the Prince to sit next to his mistress Lillie Langtry while her husband was discreetly seated elsewhere.
+Keeping his friendship after the Prince acceded as King, Young is listed as visiting Sandringham House in early 1903.